Znamensk, Kaliningrad Oblast: History

 The site of today's Znamensk was originally an Old Prussian fort, with a settlement named Velowe nearby.
 The site featured an unusually large oak tree, considered sacred by the local Prussians.
 It survived at least until 1595, when it was mentioned by Caspar Hennenberger.

-Around 1255 the locality was fortified, but the castle was surrendered to the Teutonic Knights by its mayor, Tirslo.
+Around 1255, the locality was fortified, but the castle was surrendered to the Teutonic Knights by its mayor, Tirslo.
 The Teutons continued to use the castle and began to colonize the region with Germans, giving the settlement the name Wehlau.
 It received its civic charter in 1335 and in 1339 and became a centre for horse stables and horse trade.
-Until the late 19th century the town was allowed to organise a six-day linen fair, a three-day horse fair and two additional horse and cattle fairs every year.
-In 1349 Grand Master of the Teutonic Order Heinrich Dusemer founded a Franciscan Monastery there to commemorate his victory over the Prussians in the battle of Streba River.
-In 1380 the St. Jacob's church was erected.
+Until the late 19th century, the town was allowed to organise a six-day linen fair, a three-day horse fair and two additional horse and cattle fairs every year.
+In 1349, Grand Master of the Teutonic Order Heinrich Dusemer founded a Franciscan Monastery there to commemorate his victory over the Prussians in the battle of Streba River.
+In 1380, the St. Jacob's church was erected.

 Since 1440, the town was a founding member of the Prussian Confederation, which opposed Teutonic rule.
-In 1454, the Confederation asked Polish King Casimir IV Jagiellon to incorporate the region into the Kingdom of Poland, to which the King agreed and signed the act of incorporation in Kraków, and the castle and the city joined the Kingdom of Poland.
+In 1454, the Confederation asked Polish King Casimir IV Jagiellon to incorporate the region into the Kingdom of Poland, to which the King agreed and signed the act of incorporation.
+The castle and the town joined the Kingdom of Poland.
 During the subsequent Thirteen Years' War, in 1460 the Teutonic Order besieged the town and successfully retook it.
 The war ended in 1466 with a peace treaty signed in Toruń, according to which the town became a part of Poland as a fief held by the Teutonic Knights.
-In 1490 Grand Master Johann von Tiefen restored (or founded, the sources are unclear) another Franciscan monastery in the town.
+In 1490, Grand Master Johann von Tiefen restored (or founded, the sources are unclear) another Franciscan monastery in the town.
 However, it was destroyed in 1519 in the course of Protestant Reformation, when the burghers converted to Protestantism and decided that such a small town is not able to bear the burden of sustaining two monasteries.